 Tzatziki!
 Tsaht-ZEE-kee!
 Otherwise known as that yogurt and cucumber sauce you love at Greek restaurants but worry about mispronouncing (hear the pronunciation here).

 Tzatziki is made simply with yogurt, drained cucumber, olive oil, fresh herbs (usually mint or dill), garlic, lemon juice and salt.
-It’s a refreshing chilled sauce or dip.
+It’s a refreshing chilled sauce, dip or spread.

 I tend to associate tzatziki with Greek food, but you’ll find it served across the Mediterranean and Middle East, sometimes under different names or in slightly different forms.

-Tzatziki is often served with grilled meats and gyros, but I can’t think of a grilled or roasted vegetable it wouldn’t play nicely with!
+Tzatziki is often served with grilled meats and gyros, but I can’t think of a grilled or roasted vegetable it wouldn’t play nicely with.
 You can also serve up some tzatziki with your next appetizer spread.
-Read on for more tzatziki uses, and my easy recipe.
+Let’s make some already!

 Uses for Tzatziki